functionalstreams/sqs-prometheus-exporter/README.md

-# Sqs Prometheus Exporter
+# SQS Prometheus Exporter

-Sqs Prometheus Exporter description
+A simple SQS prometheus exporter based in python.

+### Install with docker

+TODO

+### Installing with helm

+TODO